3cn-ecn/nantralPlatform/docs/docs/dev/learning/resources.md

 ---
-title: Resources 🔗
+title: Resources
-sidebar_position: 99
+sidebar_position: 3
 ---

 # 🔗 Resources

-This page regroups all the resources for framework, plugin or dependency of the project.

-The items with ~~strikethrough~~ are not used anymore in Nantral Platform, but you can still find some references to them in old code, so we keep them as reference.
+Docs and tutorials about the technologies used in Nantral Platform.

 ## General